How to Use Prayer and Faith to Combat Worry and Anxiety

 We all know that worry is not good for our health.
-The anxiety that accompanies worry can cause increased levels of stress in your body, and stress wreaks havoc on your body's immune system.
-You can actually worry yourself into physical illness.
+We know the anxiety that accompanies worry can cause increased levels of stress in our bodies, and stress wreaks havoc on our body's immune system.
+That means you can actually worry yourself into physical illness.

-Runaway worry can also cause you to spend a lot of time in what I call “suspended animation,” because it can make you feel like you’re frozen, unable to carry on with other important things you need to do every day.
-When you give in to worry, you can spend exhausting amounts of time being anxious about things you cannot control or change--at a time when you need to be focusing on aspects of your circumstances that you can either change or exert more control over.
+When you worry, what you're really doing is relinquishing today's peace by trying to eliminate tomorrow's troubles.
+Runaway worry can cause you to spend a lot of time in what I call “suspended animation,” because it can make you feel like you’re frozen, unable to carry on with other important things you need to do every day to go on with living your life.
+When you give in to worry, you can spend exhausting amounts of time being anxious about things you cannot control or change, at a time when you need to be focusing on things you can either change or exert more control over.

-The bigger your worries are, the bigger your faith must become.
-No matter what problem or difficulty you might be facing, it is always best to replace, with prayer, the torturous time that you once spent worrying.
+The only cavalry that is coming to save you, however, is the realization that the bigger your worries are, the bigger your faith has to become.
+No matter what problem or difficulty you might be facing, it is always best to replace with prayer the torturous time you once spent worrying.
 To grow in faith, it is crucial to combat worries head on with faith-strengthening prayer.

-Then, after praying to release worry, it's a good idea to become involved in activities that could possibly help you learn more about whatever struggle or trial you're facing.
-No matter what you're going through, it is always a good use of time to gain more knowledge about your circumstances/situation and about available options and alternatives that could possibly provide solutions to your problems.
+So.
+Where do we go from prayer?
+From prayer, we go to work.
+We spring into action.
+As James 2:14-26 teaches, true, lifesaving faith is demonstrated through our good works.
+Because I believe this is true, I believe that after praying to release worry, it's a good idea to become involved in activities that can help you learn more about whatever struggle or trial you're facing.
+No matter what you're going through, it is always a good use of time to learn more about your circumstances, problems, issues, or your situation, so that you can discover available options and alternatives that could provide alternative solutions to your problems.